solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

     # set to either WHITELIST, BLACKLIST, or DISABLED
     # WHITELIST is the default value
     fdsMode: WHITELIST
+    fdsOptions:
+      # set to false to disable automated GraphQL schema generation as part of FDS.
+      # true is the default value (enabled)
+      graphqlEnabled: true
 {{< /highlight >}}

 ---